 Jolly Rancher Shot Glasses are super easy to make and are blast at your party!
-New Year’s Eve parties, Fourth of July or just a regular party with friends, this DIY party idea will have your guests talking about it forever!
+New Year’s Eve parties, Fourth of July or just a party with friends, this DIY party idea will have your guests talking about it forever!

 Have you seen my most popular creation of all times, my Jolly Rancher Shot Glasses?
 After having them at our New Year’s Eve Party, I kept getting asked “how do I make a Jolly Rancher shot glass”, so I thought I would make a tutorial!